Indicator 10: Promptness of Submitting Wage Reports

 Explanatory Comments for Current Indicator:

-12 quarter performance sits at 4 percentage points above the 80% benchmark.
-2nd quarter 2014 performance is 82%.
+12 quarter performance sits at 2 percentage points above the 80% benchmark.
+4th quarter 2016 performance is also 82%.
 The WC Division will continue its monitoring, education and enforcement related to the performance measured by this indicator.
 This will hopefully help performance continue to exceed the benchmark in the coming quarters.

 Indicator 10: Promptness